giuz09/react-project-freecodecamp/README.md

+# What is this project about?

+This project is a course exercises of React from [Aprende React](https://www.youtube.com/watch?v=6Jfk8ic3KVk&t=10169s).
+The project consiste in a clone of the [freecodecamp](https://www.freecodecamp.org/) testimonials module using react.
-# Getting Started with Create React App
+# Getting Started with Create React App.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).